 The global market for mergers and acquisitions reached new heights last year, and many expect the frenzy to continue in 2022.
-The latest annual survey from Pitchbook estimated there were 38,000 merger and acquisition (M&A) transactions in 2021, with just shy of US$5 trillion in deal value.
+The latest annual survey from Pitchbook estimated there were 38,000 mergers and acquisition (M&A) transactions in 2021, with just shy of US$5 trillion in deal value.

 That’s a lot of activity.
-But despite the lofty goals and growth projections that drive M&A decision making, history shows these transactions don’t always convert into corporate value.
+But despite the lofty goals and growth projections that drive M&A decision-making, history shows these transactions don’t always convert into corporate value.
 In one study, for example, Deloitte analyzed 116 M&A deals that were explicitly “growth-oriented,” and found that only 27% helped those companies grow faster than their historical rate.

-There are of course, many reasons why companies fail to realize the cost or growth synergies anticipated for a deal; economic and political issues and “people” and cultural differences are often cited.
+There are, of course, many reasons why companies fail to realize the cost or growth synergies anticipated for a deal; economic and political issues and “people” and cultural differences are often cited.

 Some companies simply fail to manage the huge operational complexity of acquiring or selling a business.
 This can include failing to manage the risks inherent in the buyer’s or seller’s data.
 This is a significant issue when you consider that global data volumes double every three years or so and more than 80% of the world’s data is unstructured, such as emails, making it harder to manage and understand.